waelsy123/prioritize/README.md

 We have a set of transactions, each has a cost as latency and value presented in USD amount for processing this transaction.
 We want to include subset of transactions which yield the maximum return.

-The problem discuss a well-known dynamic programming problem in computer science called Knapsack.
+The problem discuss a standard dynamic programming problem in computer science called Knapsack.
 The algorithm complexity is `O(N * Timeout)`.

 # Usage